tagtag

 You don’t need to worry about the details – Hach & Rose, LLP is here to help.

-Keep in mind that it costs absolutely nothing to retain a personal injury lawyer in New York because of the contingent fee agreement.
+Remember that it costs nothing to retain a personal injury lawyer in New York because of the contingent fee agreement.
 At Hach & Rose, LLP, we only recover in circumstances where clients recover.
-Our interests and our clients’ interests are completely aligned, and that’s to get the maximum recovery possible.
-It is truly a beneficial arrangement for the client because they have absolutely nothing to lose.
+Our interests and our client’s interests are completely aligned, and that’s to get the maximum recovery possible.
+It is a beneficial arrangement for the client because they have nothing to lose.
 They have no risk, and we’re only getting paid in circumstances where they are.